KarthigaSethu/LAPD-Data-Analysis/README.md

-# Project Report: Los Angeles Crime Analysis
+# Los Angeles Crime Analysis

 In this repository you can find the zip file "CodeAndData" which contains: